AdamMSowards/DHcourse/CDILGoals.md

 List:

--topic modeling
+- topic modeling
--spatial tools
+- spatial tools
--data visualization
+- data visualization
--other good ideas that occur to me with input from others
+- other good ideas that occur to me with input from others

 Find: